 India and Japan were both granted observer status and the Ph.
 Eur.
 Commission concluded its P4Bio pilot phase which resulted in the successful publication of five drug substance monographs.Read more

-The EDQM and Japanese Pharmaceutical Safety and Environmental Health Bureau of the Ministry of Health, Labour and Welfare (MHLW) signed a 5-year Memorandum of Cooperation and agreed terms for sharing information related to active pharmaceutical ingredients of interest to both Europe and Japan.
-The EDQM also became an Observer to the International Council for Harmonisation (ICH).
+The EDQM and Japanese Pharmaceutical Safety and Environmental Health Bureau of the Ministry of Health, Labour and Welfare (MHLW) signed a five-year Memorandum of Cooperation and agreed terms for sharing information related to active pharmaceutical ingredients of interest to both Europe and Japan.
+The EDQM also became an observer to the International Council for Harmonisation (ICH).

-Two new Resolutions on good reconstitution practices in health care establishments and the quality and safety of medicines prepared in pharmacies for the special needs of patients were adopted by the Council of Europe’s Committee of Ministers.
-The European Union Commission adopted as a legal instrument in the EU the Council of Europe’s Good Practice Guidelines for blood establishments via its directive (EU) 2016/1214.
+Two new resolutions on good reconstitution practices in health care establishments and the quality and safety of medicines prepared in pharmacies for the special needs of patients were adopted by the Committee of Ministers of the Council of Europe.
+The European Commission adopted the Council of Europe’s Good Practice Guidelines for blood establishments as a legal instrument in the EU, via its Directive (EU) 2016/1214.
 Albania, Armenia, Belgium and France ratified the MEDICRIME Convention.

 The EDQM revised its roadmap for electronic submissions of Certificates of Suitability (CEP) applications and issued guidance on the implementation of ICH Q3D on elemental impurities in the CEP Procedure.

-Full detail is available in the EDQM 2016 Annual Report
+Full details are available in the EDQM 2016 annual report.

 The Ph.
 Eur.
 Commission adopted its first finished product monograph containing a chemically defined active substance and adopted its strategy for the implementation of the ICH Q3D Guideline on Elemental impurities.

-The Republic of Korea was granted observer status to the European Pharmacopoeia Convention and following the 5th ratification by the Republic of Guinea, the Medicrime Convention will enter into force on 01 January 2016.
+The Republic of Korea was granted observer status to the European Pharmacopoeia Convention and the ratification of the MEDICRIME Convention by the Republic of Guinea (the fifth to date) triggered the entry into force of the convention on 1 January 2016.

-Full detail is available in the EDQM 2015 Annual Report
+Full details are available in the EDQM 2015 annual report.

 The year 2014 was an anniversary year for the EDQM.
-It celebrated the 50th Anniversary of the Convention on the Elaboration of a European Pharmacopoeia (Ph.
-Eur.), and the 20th anniversary of the OMCL Network and of the procedure for Certification of Suitability to the European Pharmacopoeia Monographs.
+It celebrated the 50th anniversary of the Convention on the Elaboration of a European Pharmacopoeia and the 20th anniversaries of both the OMCL Network and of the procedure for Certification of Suitability to the European Pharmacopoeia Monographs.

 The Ph.
 Eur.
 Commission published its first monograph on a chemically-defined finished product as a draft for public inquiry in Pharmeuropa and approved, together with the Committee of Experts CD-P-PH, a project for the elaboration of a pan-European formulary for non-licensed medicines for children.

-The EDQM Laboratory was accredited as ISO/IEC 17025:2005 compliant and the ISO 9001:2008 certification was extended to cover the conduct of laboratory studies.
-The 8th Edition of the PhEur came into force and South Africa and the Taiwan Food and Drug Administration (TFDA) were granted observer status to the European Pharmacopoeia Convention.
-Spain ratified the Medicrime Convention and the OCABR Network was enlarged to welcome Canada and Israel.
+In 2013, the EDQM Laboratory was accredited as ISO/IEC 17025:2005 compliant and the ISO 9001:2008 certification was extended to cover the conduct of laboratory studies.
+The 8th edition of the Ph.
+Eur. came into force and South Africa and the Taiwan Food and Drug Administration (TFDA) were granted observer status to the European Pharmacopoeia Convention.
+Spain ratified the MEDICRIME Convention and the OCABR Network was enlarged to welcome Canada and Israel.

-The 1st Edition of the Guide to the quality and safety of tissues and cells for human application was produced and several new publications on combatting counterfeit medicines and similar crimes.
+The 1st edition of the Guide to the quality and safety of tissues and cells for human application was published, along with several new publications on combatting falsified medical products and related crimes.

-The eTACT project, the EDQMs’ anti-counterfeiting traceability service for medicines was launched.
-Ukraine became the first country to ratify the Medicrime Convention and the 38th Member of the European Pharmacopoeia Convention and the Republic of Guinea and Singapore received observer status.
+In 2012, the eTACT project, the EDQM’s anti-falsification traceability service for medicines, was launched.
+Ukraine became both the first country to ratify the MEDICRIME Convention and the 38th member of the European Pharmacopoeia Convention, and the Republic of Guinea and Singapore were granted observer status.

-The ISO 9001:2008 certificate was extended to cover the management of the elaboration, revision, correction and suppression of European Pharmacopoeia texts, their publication in printed and electronic format, as well as their distribution.
+The ISO 9001:2008 certificate was extended to cover the management of the elaboration, revision, correction and suppression of European Pharmacopoeia texts, their publication in printed and electronic format, and their distribution.

 On 24 June 2011, the EDQM signed a trilateral Memorandum of Understanding (MoU) with the State Administration of Traditional Chinese Medicine of the People's Republic of China (SATCM) and its National Key Institute of TCM Quality Control (NKI-TCM).